Jaroslav Romanchuk: Economic activity

 From October 2016 to February 2018, he was a member of the Government Working Group on the development of an Entrepreneurship Development Strategy, a member of the Presidential Council for the Development of Entrepreneurship of Belarus and a member of the Government Working Group on the tax system reform.

 Within 2014-2019, he was a consultant for business communities in Tunisia, Algeria, Uzbekistan, Azerbaijan, Transnistria on a business climate reform.

 Jaroslav Romanchuk was a member of the International Society for Individual Liberties, winner of the 2003 ISIL Freedom Award, winner of the Atlas Network Prize (2006-2007), winner of the Sir Anthony Fisher Prize in 2006 and the Templeton Prize in 2007 for the books “Belarus: the road to the future” and “Business of Belarus: in the first circle”, respectively.
 He is the first Belarusian to attend Mont Pelerin Society.
 In 2022 he was awarded the "Best Freedom Advocate in Ukraine in 2021" award by the Ayn Rand Center in Ukraine.

 On February 24, 2022, he was supposed to present to Ukrainian politicians and experts his economic program "Ukraine is a New West.
 Economy of $ 500 billion for 50 million Ukrainians by 2030."
 However, that day the Russian invasion broke his plans.

 In March 2022, he presented to the Ukrainian authorities the economic program "Wartime Economy.
 What to do".

-In May 2023, a new book by Yaroslav Romanchuk "The New West.
-Ukrainian Dream" was published.
+In May 2023, he published the book "New West.
+Ukrainian Dream".
 It presents a step-by-step program on the economic changes that Ukraine needs to become a successful and wealthy country.
 The book was published with the support of the founders of the NOVA POSHTA company Vyacheslav Klimov and Vladimir Popereshnyuk.